salottodev/bisq-mobile/docs/testing/catalog.md

 `ComputeOfferbookMarketListUseCaseTest`.
 The latter is in `commonTest`, which cannot see an `androidUnitTest` helper at all — so prefer the shared fake, but do not assume it is the only one.

+## Known gap — back-stack-aware screen tests {#backstack-screen-tests}

+A screen that resolves its presenter through `RememberPresenterLifecycleBackStackAware` needs two things no base provides yet:

+- a `LocalViewModelStoreOwner`, because the helper stores the presenter in a `viewModel { }`;
+- its own `KoinIsolatedContext`, because `org.koin.compose.getKoin()` caches its context wrapper process-wide and only re-resolves when reading it *throws* — so the first test in a class pins the Koin instance and every later test resolves against the one stopped in teardown (`Scope '_root_' is closed`). `koinInject` is immune; it goes through `currentKoinScope()`.

+`PresentationKoinComposeTestBase` wraps content in `LocalIsTest` + `BisqTheme` only, and `KoinIntegrationTestBase` does not keep the `KoinApplication` that `startKoin` returns, so these tests set Koin and the compose rule up inline.
+That is the one sanctioned exception to "extend a leaf base"; do not copy it for anything else.

+Reference: `PaymentAccountReviewScreenTest`.
+Same pattern: `PeerProfileScreenTest`, `PaymentAccountFormScreenTest`, `CashDepositAccountDetailContentTest`, `SameBankAccountDetailContentTest`.

+Follow-up: teach the base to hold the `KoinApplication` and expose a `setTestContent` variant that provides a `ViewModelStoreOwner`, then migrate the five.

 ## Proof tests {#proof-tests}

 | Test | Base | Path |